LegacyUpdate/LegacyUpdate/README.md

 rm /tmp/rvkroots.exe
 ```

+When opening the solution for the first time, Visual Studio will ask if you want to retarget it against the latest Windows SDK.
+Select No Upgrade.

 ### Testing
 For debugging, if running on XP with IE8, install [Utilu IE Collection](https://www.utilu.com/iecollection/).
 IE6/IE7 is much more useful for debugging the native code, because of its simplistic single-process model.
 Visual Studio is able to launch it and directly attach to the process the code is running in.